moj-analytical-services/NLP-guidance/code/Code.md

 ## TL; DR

+* There is code in the `code` folder of the repo: https://github.com/moj-analytical-services/NLP-guidance
 * You can do [LSA](../LSA.md) or [LDA](../LDA.md) in R using the `NLP-guidance.Rproj` R project file
 * You can try some [pre-trained Neural Network generated vectors](../NNmodels.md) in Python via the `Pretrained_vectors.ipynb` file